 Step #2 Make Sure To Seal the Door

 After this, you need to seal the door.
 If you have a separate door for your refrigerator, you need to make sure you seal it after you put your food in there.
 Even though you are probably not going to open the door to the refrigerator until after you are done defrosting the freezer, you never know how many times you are accidentally going to bump the door to the refrigerator during the defrosting process.

 You need to make sure the refrigerator door stays closed during the defrosting process because this will keep the cool temperatures in the refrigerator.
 That way, the food you have moved in there is not going to warm up as much.
-This is an important step in protecting your food, so you may want to consider sealing the door with something like Saran Wrap.
-If you can keep the door to the refrigerator sealed, you can protect the food you have put in there.

 Step #3 Cover the Floor with Plenty of Towels

 After this, you have to cover the floor with plenty of towels.
 Ideally, you will have someone to help you who can slightly lift up the refrigerator and freezer to slide a few towels under there.
 No matter what type of floors you have underneath your refrigerator or freezer, you need to protect them from water damage.